 - Weinmann: This once owned German company is now carrying out all production in China.
 It is a large scale operation with over 8 million rims made a year.
 Weinmann has an extensive range of rims catering to almost every cycling need with the exception of light carbon fibre rims.
 They make over a 100 different alloy rims for most every cycling need for both on and off the road.
 Many of their rims come with classic metal eyelets for increased strength and wear indicators on the sidewalls.

-- WTB: WTB seems to mainly cater to the off road crowd with a decent selection of rims that use some sound design principals.
+- WTB: WTB seems to mainly cater to the off road crowd with a decent selection of rims.
 Three of their rims utilise their own "I-Beam" design which strengthens the rim by internally running a piece of metal down the centre of the rim to provide increased support for punishing off road activity.
 They also offer an asymmetrical rim called the "Asym", which helps in equalising spoke tension on the rear wheel by reducing some of the dish.

 - Zipp: Known for their aerodynamic carbon fibre rims, Zipp does offer a high end alloy clincher rim called the Zipp 30.
 Available for standard caliper brakes or a version for disc brakes.
 This rim boasts superb aerodynamic qualities that were acquired through extensive wind tunnel testing over the last 25 years.
 It is not yet tubeless compatible.
 Cyclocross riders might find the Zipp 30 Course Disc-brake Tubular interesting.